USF-CS315-F23/USF-CS315-F23.github.io/guides/cache-memory.md

 struct cache cache_slot_st[N];
 ```

-That is, we could associate the requesting address with the 32 bit word.
+That is, we associate the requesting address with the 32 bit word.
 This technically works, but we don't need the entire byte address to determine if we have a hit.
 Look at the word addresses that map to slot 0 from above:
 ```
 dec bin
  0  00000 <-- slot 0